docker/docs/engine/swarm/configs.md

 containers or use environment variables.

-Configs operate in a similar way to [secrets](secrets.md), except that they are not encrypted at rest.
+Configs operate in a similar way to [secrets](secrets.md), except that they are not encrypted at rest and are mounted directly into the container's filesystem without the use of RAM disks.
 Configs can be added or removed from a service at any time, and services can share a config.
 You can even use configs in conjunction with environment variables or labels, for maximum flexibility.

 > **Note**: Docker configs are only available to swarm services, not to
 > standalone containers.
 To use this feature, consider adapting your container